Citizen's Guide to Colorado Auto Collision Coverage

 - Betterment

-- A claim deduction based on the idea that the repair left the vehicle in improved condition or with newer parts.
+- A claim deduction based on the insurer’s position that the repair leaves the vehicle in improved condition or with newer parts.

 - Appraisal

-- A value-dispute process that may decide amount of loss but not every legal coverage issue.
+- A value-dispute process that may decide amount of loss but usually does not decide every legal coverage or claim-handling issue.

 Bottom line

 Collision coverage is not the same thing as a promise to buy you another car.
 The policy usually measures payment by the lowest applicable value method, reduced by deductible.
-That is why the real work is to gather the policy, the repair and valuation records, the title and lien records, and every written explanation before accepting the insurer's number. fileciteturn54file0
+That is why the real work is to gather the policy, the repair and valuation records, the tax and fee calculation, the title and lien records, and every written explanation before accepting the insurer's number.

 About this page

-This page provides public-interest educational information and commentary.
+This page provides public-interest educational information and commentary for Colorado auto-insurance readers.
 It is not legal advice, does not create an attorney-client relationship, and is not a substitute for advice from a qualified attorney.
-Every property claim depends on its own facts, vehicle condition, policy wording, endorsements, and governing law.
+Every property claim depends on its own facts, vehicle condition, policy wording, endorsements, repair evidence, valuation evidence, deadlines, and governing law.